-Prerequisite(s): CULA 102, CULA 110, CULA 120, CULA 130 and CULA 140
+Prerequisite(s): CULA-102, CULA-110, CULA-120, CULA-130 and CULA-140 Corequisite(s): none

 CULA 264 Classical French Cuisine 2 cr.

 This is a course in a la carte preparation and service with a theme of classical French cuisine, utilizing meat, fish, poultry, soups, sauces, and gravies, as well as lab preparation of foods served in the culinary arts dining room.
 Students are required to be in uniform and to have a culinary tool kit with them at every class.